-Currently, dabrafenib with trametinib, pembrolizumab and nivolumab (the latter also after grade IV metastasectomy) are registered for systemic adjuvant treatment in clinical practice in patients after radical primary surgery and lymphadenectomy, and complementary radiotherapy may only be considered in very specific situations.
-The results of some recently published clinical studies indicate an improvement of survival rates after both adjuvant immunotherapy with use of immune checkpoint inhibitors and combined therapy with BRAF and MEK inhibitors (I, B).
+Actually, there are no recommendations concerning the routine use of systemic adjuvant therapy in clinical practice in patients after radical surgery of a primary lesion with lymphadenectomy.
+Adjuvant radiotherapy may be considered only in some, well-determined situations.
+Results of some recently published clinical studies indicate an improvement of survival rates after both adjuvant immunotherapy with use of immune checkpoint inhibitors and combined therapy with BRAF and MEK inhibitors [I, B].

-High doses of interferon $\alpha$ -2b (INF $\alpha$ -2b) have been registered based on the positive result of one of three clinical studies by the Easter Cooperative Oncology Group (ECOG) - ECOG 1684 - in the United States of America and in the European Community - to treat patients with melanoma in clinical stage IIB-III.
-Low-dose INF $\alpha$ -2b has been registered in Europe for patients with clinical stage II melanoma [20, 21].
-The registration was based on the significant prolongation of the overall survival during a seven-year observation time.
+High doses of interferon α -2b (INF α -2b) has been registered based on the positive result of one of three clinical studies by the Easter Cooperative Oncology Group (ECOG) -ECOG 1684 - in the United States of America and in the European Community, to treat patients with melanoma in clinical stage IIB-III.
+Low dose INF α -2b has been registered in Europe for patients with clinical stage II melanoma [17, 18].
+The registration was based on the significant prolongation of the overall survival during the seven-year observation time.
 These results have not been proven during a longer observation time (12 years).
 The results of the studies showed a repeatable (10 from 17 studies) improvement in the disease-free survival rates.
-The recent meta-analysis showed a significant decrease by 17-18% of the relative disease relapse risk after the administration of the adjuvant therapy with use of INF $\alpha$ -2b.
+The recent meta-analysis showed a significant decrease by 17-18% of the relative disease relapse risk after the administration of the adjuvant therapy with use of INF α -2b.
 The clinical evidence concerning overall survival rates is weaker and is based mostly on the results of meta-analyses.
 The overall five-year survival benefit for the whole group of patients reaches about 3-5%.
-The use of adjuvant therapy with INF $\alpha$ -2b in patients with intermediate and high relapse risk melanomas should be individualised due to its controversial clinical value and toxicity (II, B).
-The results of meta-analyses show that an adjuvant therapy with INF $\alpha$ -2b may be beneficial in patients with ulcerated primary melanoma lesion, especially with coexistent micrometastases (to the sentinel node but with absence of metastases to the clinically enlarged lymph nodes) (I, B) [22, 23].
+The use of adjuvant therapy with INF α -2b in patients with intermediate and high relapse risk melanomas should be individualised due to its controversial clinical value and toxicity [II, B].
+The result of meta-analyses shows that an adjuvant therapy with INF α -2b may be beneficial in patients with ulcerated primary melanoma lesion, especially with coexistent micrometastases (to the sentinel node but with absence of metastases to the clinically enlarged lymph nodes) [I, B] [19, 20].

 Ipilimumab is registered in the United Stated for adjuvant therapy of patients after lymphadenectomy of involved regional lymph nodes.
-Randomised clinical trials [24] showed a significant improvement of disease-free survival and overall survival but with high toxicity of ipilimumab therapy (II, B) [25].
+Randomised clinical trials [21] showed a significant improvement of disease-free survival and overall survival but with high toxicity of ipilimumab therapy [II, B] [22].